Jacobi Forms of Indefinite Lattice Index

 Theorem \ref{main} produces the desired isomorphism on the analytic level.
-The relation to holomorphicity on the level of vector-valued modular forms is as follows. \begin{prop} Given a modular form $F$ with the parameters from Theorem \ref{main}, let $\Phi_{L,v}^{F}$ be the Jacobi form corresponding to it in that theorem.
+The relation to holomorphicity on the level of vector-valued modular forms is as follows. \begin{prop} Given a modular form $F$ of weight $\big(k-\frac{b_{+}}{2},l-\frac{b_{-}}{2}\big)$ and representation $\rho_{L}^{*}$ with respect to $\Gamma$, let $\Phi_{L,v}^{F}$ be the Jacobi form corresponding to it via Theorem \ref{main}.
 Then $F$ is weakly holomorphic if and only if $\Phi_{L,v}^{F}$ is pseudo-holomorphic.
-In particular, pseudo-holomorphic Jacobi forms exist only in weights $\big(k,\frac{b_{-}}{2}\big)$. \end{prop}
+In particular, pseudo-holomorphic Jacobi forms exist only in weights $\big(k-\frac{b_{+}}{2},\frac{b_{-}}{2}\big)$. \end{prop}